-Wet Weather Could Mean Springtail Outbreaks
+Wetter Weather Could Mean Springtail Outbreaks

-With all the rain and snow, we might see an outbreak of springtails in all areas.
-Large numbers of springtails usually occur together on water surfaces such as in puddles, ponds and swimming pools, especially the "water springtail", Podura aquatica (Linnaeus).
-When these springtails occur in large numbers and search for a new location, they can enter homes and invade kitchens and bathrooms.
+Large populations of springtails usually occur on water surfaces such as in puddles, ponds and swimming pools, especially the "water springtail", Podura aquatica (Linnaeus).
+When springtails occur in large numbers and search for a new location, they may enter homes and invade kitchens and bathrooms.
 They tend to crawl up the sides of houses and enter them through gaps between bricks or around doors and windows.
 They usually die quickly after entering a home, due to low humidity and lack of food.
-However, springtails can live a longer time in indoor potted plants or in buildings with a high level of humidity.
+However, springtails can live a longer time in indoor potted plants or in buildings with high levels of humidity.

-Springtails are small, about 0.04 to 0.2 inches in length and they are wingless.
-They vary in color ranging from black to gray to white, yellow, lavender, red, green or gold, depending on species.
-Some springtails are even patterned and some are iridescent or metallic.
+Springtails are small, about 0.04 to 0.2 inches in length and are wingless.
+They vary in color ranging from black, gray, white, yellow, lavender, red, green or gold, depending on species.
+Some springtails are even patterned or iridescent.
 Springtails get their common name from a forked structure called a furcula on the end of their abdomen, which allows them to catapult forward when they are disturbed.
 This allows them to be able to jump 3 to 4 inches in some cases.
 Springtails develop through incomplete metamorphosis, having an egg, nymph and adult stages.
-This means there is little difference in the appearance of the nymph and adult forms, except in size.
-They are able to have multiple generations a year.
+They are capable of having multiple generations a year.

 Sometimes springtails are misidentified as fleas, since they can occur in homes and jump.
 However springtails are round and soft bodied, instead of dark brown and flattened like fleas.
-Springtails also have normal sized hind legs, whereas fleas have enlarged hind legs to allow them to jump.
+Springtails also have normal sized hind legs, whereas fleas have enlarged hind legs that allow them to jump.